Before proceeding, please note the following:

 - Copy of Passport (if available)

-- Three (3) official Letters Of Recommendation (LOR) from individuals who can evaluate past academic and/or professional achievements.
+- Two (2) official Letters Of Recommendation (LOR) from individuals who can evaluate past academic and/or professional achievements.

 - These letters must be in English and appear on original letterhead stationery.
 LOR’s must be sent directly from the individual giving the recommendation.
 Letters sent from the applicant will not be accepted.